cbernaci/eeg_project/hardware/README.md

 ADC Clock cycle period = 1 / 125 kHz = 8 microseconds

-But it takes 13 clock cycles for a single anaglog-to-digital-conversion, which gives
+But it takes 13 clock cycles for a single analog-to-digital-conversion, which gives

 Time for one conversion = 13 * 8 microsecond = 104 microseconds